 The Harper/Wornom Committee will use the following criteria to annually select one winning project or initiative (in addition to the general criteria for all conference proposals):

-• The proposal suggests specific innovative, practical responses in religious education to the challenges climate change poses
+- The proposal suggests specific innovative, practical responses in religious education and clearly engages the topic of the conference.

 Guidelines

-• There will be three (3) Wornom Innovation Award Recipients.
-Each recipient will receive $500, a one year- free membership to REA, and coaching sessions to help awardees develop their work into a peer-reviewed paper or another initiative.
+- There will be up to three (3) Wornom Innovation Award Recipients.
+Each recipient will receive $500, a one year- free membership to REA, and mentoring to help awardees develop their work into a peer-reviewed paper or another initiative.

-• Completion of a completed paper/outline/description (depending on whether or not they proposed an RIG or a Collaborative session) two weeks earlier than the general deadline on May 17, 2024, so that the Harper/Wornom Committee has time to review.
+- Completion of a completed paper/outline/description (depending on whether or not they proposed an RIG or a Collaborative session) by the general deadline.

-• Participating in their RIG or Collaboration group, followed by the collaborative Workshop with the other finalists
+- Participating in their RIG or Collaboration group, followed by the collaborative Fall Gathering workshop with the other finalists.

 Past Recipients